sentinel-hub/sentinelhub-js/README.md

     // [ '<layer-id-1>', '<layer-id-2>',... ]
 ```

-Depending on `baseUrl`, method `makeLayers()` tries to determine if a specific `Layer` subclass would be better suited and instantiates it with all applicable parameters.
+Depending on the first parameter (`baseUrl`), method `makeLayers()` tries to determine if a specific `Layer` subclass would be better suited and instantiates it with all applicable parameters.

 The list can be filtered to include only some of the layers:
 ```javascript